kubeedge/sedna/docs/quickstart.md

 ## Getting start

-Neptune is an open source framework for edge-cloud collaborative training and inference, so that AI applications running at the edge can benefit from cost reduction, model performance improvement and data privacy protection.
+Sedna is an open source framework for edge-cloud collaborative training and inference, so that AI applications running at the edge can benefit from cost reduction, model performance improvement and data privacy protection.

-### Get Neptune
+### Get Sedna

-You can find the latest Neptune release [here](TODO)
+You can find the latest Sedna release [here](TODO)

-### Deploying Neptune
+### Deploying Sedna

 Please refer to this [link](setup/install.html).